maskingtape/maskingtape.github.io/_posts/0001-01-03-front-end-on-projects.md

 layout: default
 category: services
 title: Projects
-overview: Represent company interests from a Front-end perspective from the inception of client projects
+overview: How to represent the Front-end when working on projects
 ---

 # {{ page.title }}